AramK0/AramK0/README.md

 I'm a Computer Engineering student who gets equally excited about writing a bare-metal interrupt handler and wiring up a CI/CD pipeline.
 I like understanding how things actually work -
 "In order to bake a Cake you must first create the Universe"

-First year in, already shipped a few things I'm proud of.

 ---